Keyfactor/hashicorp-vault-secretsengine/readme_source.md

 !["vault3"](images/vault3.png)

+> [!NOTE]
+> The Certificate Authority and Template values can be passed via command parameters.
+If they are omitted, the values set in the configuration are used.

 ### Viewing Certificates

 After certificates are stored in the secrets store, you can then retrieve those certificates at a later time if